 "This didn't just happen.
 Cair Paravel was attacked."
 Edmund explained.

-"But who would attack?
+"But who?
 We had the biggest army; no one would dare to do it."
 Oliver interjected.

 "We were gone."
-I stated.
+I stated as Edmund stood up.
 "An army without a leader is nothing.
-With us out of the way Narnia was prey to anything the bordering lands would want."
+With us out of the way Narnia was prey to the bordering lands."

-Peter looked at him then walked off towards the wall followed by Edmund.
-He pulled away the ivy from the wall and with Ed started to push.
-He was trying to get in to the secret chamber.
-Once they had pushed the wall away a small wooden door was revealed.
+Peter's gaze landed on a wall a few feet away from us.
+He started headed over to it and pulled away the ivy.
+I finally realised that he was trying to get in to the secret chamber.
+Ed went over and helped him push the wall to reveal a single wodden door.
 Peter, with the help of his pocket knife, knocked some of the rotten wood away to open the door from the other side.
 He ripped the bottom part of his shirt off and wrapped it around a couple of twigs.

-"No one happens to have matches?"
+"No one happens to have any matches?"
 He asked.

 "I don't have any matches but would this help?"
 Ed said as he pulled a torch out of his bag.